Business

 Read also: Nigeria to raise N129.67bn as foreign reserves hit worst record in Sept

-It was gathered that a total of 211.93 billion scf of natural gas produced in July was less, by almost half, the number projected for the period due to the same factor.
+It was gathered that total of 211.93 billion scf of natural gas produced in July was less, by almost half, the number projected for the period due to the same factor.

 Ripples Nigeria also learnt that between 50 to 80 per cent of traditional onshore and shallow water oil production, which yields the highest government revenue per barrel, has been shut down over the past half year.